– The key to material selection, part design and performance

 - Customer support engineers

-The teaching material (more than 250 slides) provides an in depth introduction to the field of plastic mechanical performance.
+The teaching material (over 250 slides) provides an in depth introduction in the field of plastic mechanical performance.
 After attending the seminar, participants will have a fairly good answer to many typical questions that often come up when dealing with plastics.
 These questions could be: